Administrative policy regarding employees paid on a salary basis

 (a) For absences from work for one or more full days for personal reasons other than sickness or disability.

-(c) To offset amounts employees receive as jury or witness fees in accordance with rule 3342-6-11.5 of this Code.
+(c) To offset amounts employees receive as jury or witness fees in accordance with rule 3342-6-11.5 of the Administrative Code.

 (e) For unpaid disciplinary suspensions imposed in good faith for workplace conduct rule infractions.